Health and Safety Procedure

 Parents Complaints and Grievances

-At SRS we are working as a team to give each child the best possible opportunities for their future.
+At SRS we are work as a team to give each child the best possible opportunities for their future.

 However, we realise that from time to time communication can break down and problems arise.
 We want to keep these to a minimum by being open and consistent and working in partnership with the parents.
 However, if a problem should arise the complaints procedure will ensure that difficulties are resolved quickly and smoothly.
 To ensure a child’s school life is happy and successful, the complaints procedure must be followed in all instances.